annwyl21/special-waffle/shell_scripting.md

 create a file called my-script.sh and put '#!/bin/sh' in that file

-The first line tells Unix that the file is to be executed by /bin/sh
+The first line tells Unix that the file is to be executed by /bin/sh, could also be /bin/bash.
+The first part is the 'shebang', sharp+bang
 ```bash
 echo '#!/bin/sh' > my-script.sh
 ```